nasa/Common-Metadata-Repository/search-app/docs/api.md

 | took                  | time in milliseconds it took to perform the search |
 | result (zero or more) | a single search result - documented below          |

-The results are returned as a seqeuence of `<result>` XML elements, the contents of which are documents in the specified format (DIF, ECHO 10 , etc.).
+The results are returned as a sequence of `<result>` XML elements, the contents of which are documents in the specified format (DIF, ECHO 10 , etc.).
 If tags are included in the response a `<tags>` element will directly follow the metadata in the `<result>` element.
 Each `<result>` XML element contains the following attributes:

 |  Attribute  |                  Description                  |
 | ----------- | --------------------------------------------- |